| |

 The original story was that a paintress at the Wade factory made

-two of these models and smuggled them out of the pottery, but there
+two of these models and smuggled them out of the pottery.

 |